pluginever/wc-serial-numbers/readme.txt

 = Which products are the main target of this plugin? =

 This WooCommerce plugin has the ability to extend and become a fully-fledged license management tool.
-The current focus highly prioritizes on enabling WooCommerce store owners to sell software, game, digital products, pin codes, gift cards, and other secret codes.
+The current focus highly prioritizes enabling WooCommerce store owners to sell software, game, digital products, pin codes, gift cards, and other secret codes.

 = Can I ask/suggest for a new feature? =
 Yes, of course.
 We do not create products for ourselves.
 You are always welcome to suggest new features and improvements.